-I’m presently working on a paper heavily criticizing vaccine safety studies, with an emphasis on MMR-autism studies.
+I’m presently working on a paper criticizing the credibility of observational vaccine safety studies, with an emphasis on MMR-autism studies.
 The first part of the paper is a literature review documenting overlooked and potentially devastating sources of confounding and bias.
-The second part is a mathematical model grounded in the literature review.
-The model illustrates numerically why existing MMR-autism studies are literally meaningless, as they would probably be incapable of detecting even a large autism risk owing to these flaws.
+The second part is a sensitivity analysis grounded in the literature review.
+The analysis illustrates numerically why existing MMR-autism studies are (at best) literally meaningless, as they would probably be incapable of detecting even a large autism risk owing to these flaws.

 All constructive criticism is welcome.
 Subscribe to the comments thread at the bottom of the page if you wish to follow discussion on this research.

 Fatal Flaws in Vaccine Safety Research: An Analysis of Confounding by Contraindication and Exposure Dilution Bias